Noscapine: Anticancer derivatives

-Anti-Inflammatory Effects
+Anti-inflammatory effects

-Interestingly, various studies have indicated that noscapine has anti-inflammatory effects and significantly reduces the levels of proinflammatory factors such as interleukin 1β (IL-1β), IFN-c, and IL-6.
+Various studies have indicated that noscapine has anti-inflammatory effects and significantly reduces the levels of proinflammatory factors such as interleukin 1β (IL-1β), IFN-c, and IL-6.
 In this regard, in another study, Khakpour et al. examined the effect of noscapine against carrageenan-induced inflammation in rats.
-They found that noscapine at a dose of 5 mg/kg body weight in three hours after the injection has the most antiinflammatory effects.
-Moreover, they showed that the amount of inflammation reduction at this dose of noscapine is approximately equal to the indomethacin as a known and standard anti-inflammatory medication.
-Furthermore, Shiri et al. concluded that noscapine prevented the progression of bradykinin-induced inflammation in the rat’s foot by antagonising bradykinin receptors.
+They found that noscapine at a dose of 5 mg/kg body weight in three hours after the injection has the most anti-inflammatory effects.
+Moreover, they showed that the amount of inflammation reduction at this dose of noscapine is approximately equal to indomethacin, a standard anti-inflammatory medication.
+Furthermore, Shiri et al. concluded that noscapine prevented the progression of bradykinin-induced inflammation in the rat's foot by antagonising bradykinin receptors.
 In addition, Zughaier et al. evaluated the anti-inflammatory effects of brominated noscapine.
-The brominated form of noscapine has been shown to inhibit the secretion of the cytokine TNF-α and the chemokine IP-10/CXCL10 from macrophages, thereby reducing inflammation without affecting macrophage survival.
+The brominated form of noscapine has been shown to inhibit the secretion of the cytokine TNF-α and the chemokine CXCL10 from macrophages, thereby reducing inflammation without affecting macrophage survival.
 Furthermore, the bromated derivative of noscapine has about 5 to 40 times more potent effects than noscapine.
-Again, this brominated derivative also inhibits toll-like receptor (TLR), tumour necrosis factor α (TNF-α), and NO in human and mous macrophages without causing toxicity.
-Furthermore, brominated noscapine has potent anti-inflammatory activity in models of septic inflammation, inhibits inflammatory factors in a dose-dependent manner, and prevents the release of TNF-α and NO in human and mouse macrophages.
-Another study on inflammatory bowel disease (ulcerative colitis) and colon cancer found that noscapine had an excellent anti-inflammatory effect that could significantly decrease the levels of proinflammatory factors such as IL-1β, IFN-c, and IL-6, compared to the control group.
-Additionally, it has been found that chitosan nanoparticles containing brominated noscapine derivatives could reduce proinflammatory cytokines such as IL-1β, IFN-c, and IL-6 and inflammation within colon mucosal tissue.
+Again, this brominated derivative also inhibits toll-like receptors (TLR), TNF-α, and nitric oxide (NO) in human and mouse macrophages without causing toxicity.